-Butternut Toffee Meltaway Fudge - this bright dessert is creamy sweet and nutrient rich. these vegan keto fat bombs are creamy cool flavor bites!
+Butternut toffee fudge fat bombs are a bright dessert that is creamy sweet and nutrient rich.
+Vegan keto fat bombs are creamy cool flavor bites!

 Look at that photo.
 That fluffy creamy fluffy...

 Boy, do I wish you all could taste this right now.

 This really is my new favorite thing, and I already have several other flavor and ingredient variations to the recipe.
 I know.
 My favorite.
 My favorite this week?

 But I mean it, you guys!
 Again, I mean.
 I suppose I am in the right space if I continue to get this animated about food.